VPN Service BY VPN SURF VPN.SURF

 Freelancers

 They often use coffee shops and co-working spaces that offer public Wi-Fi, working on short-term or long-term projects for designing, writing, or admin tasks.
-In some cases, they would opt to stay at home to get stuff done.
+Sometimes, they would opt to stay home to get stuff done.
 This free-spirited, self-employed group is always on the go, ready to connect whenever and wherever they can.
-However, what they don’t realize is that they are risking their cybersecurity and their clients whenever they connect to a public hotspot.
-Through having a VPN, they can have a layer of protection to ensure that they don’t lose, corrupt, or grant unauthorized access to sensitive information about them or their client.
+However, they don’t realize that they are risking their cybersecurity and clients whenever they connect to a public hotspot.
+Through a VPN, they can have a layer of protection to ensure they don’t lose, corrupt, or grant unauthorized access to sensitive information about them or their client.

 Remote Workers

-Pretty similar to freelancers, remote working is becoming more and more popular nowadays, especially in the big city, to beat traffic and long hours of travel.
-But in order to get stuff done, they rely heavily on internet connection whether at home or at a nearby café.
-Most of the remote workers under a company are provided with a VPN to connect to the work network.
+Like freelancers, remote working is becoming increasingly popular nowadays, especially in the big city, to beat traffic and long hours of travel.
+But in order to get stuff done, they rely heavily on an internet connection whether at home or at a nearby café.
+Most of the remote workers in a company are provided with a VPN to connect to the work network.
 The good news is you don’t have to worry about a hacker remotely stealing your data.
 Plus, you can mask your real location!

 University/College Students

-A life- full of online research and papers, just like the freelancers, students tend to stay at a coffee shop and connect to a public WIFI which increases their online security risk.
+A life full of online research and papers, just like freelancers, students tend to stay at a coffee shop and connect to a public WIFI, increasing their online security risk.
 VPN can also be convenient for a college student so you can safely browse the internet without the risk of getting hacked.
 But more than that, students can actually use VPNs to bypass the campus restrictions on some sites and can enjoy all the sites they want to visit with security and peace of mind.

 Travellers